globerhofer/HIPAA-policies/source/sections/13-disaster_recovery_policy.md

 1. The **Ops Team** is responsible for recovery of the Datica hosted environment, network devices, and all servers.
 Members of the team include personnel who are also responsible for the daily operations and maintenance of Datica.
 The team leader is the VP of Engineering and directs the Dev Ops Team.
 2. The **Web Services Team** is responsible for assuring all application servers, web services, and platform add-ons are working.
 It is also responsible for testing redeployments and assessing damage to the environment.
 The team leader is the CTO and directs the Web Services Team.

+Members of the Ops and Web Services teams must maintain local copies of the contact information from [§13.2](#13.2-line-of-succession).
+Additionally, the CTO and VP Engineering must maintain a local copy of this policy in the event Internet access is not available during a disaster scenario.

 ## 13.4 Testing and Maintenance